Independent educational reference. Not affiliated with GIA, IGI, AWDC, Bain, the FTC, De Beers, or any diamond retailer or laboratory.

 What is the biggest diamond news of 2025-2026?

-Five distinct news events together reshape the market: (1) De Beers announcing the closure of Lightbox Jewelry in May 2025 after lab-grown wholesale prices fell ~90% from launch; (2) GIA moving lab-grown diamonds off the D-Z / FL-I3 grading scale onto a two-tier Premium / Standard system from October 2024; (3) Anglo American's 2024 strategic update setting out plans to separate or divest De Beers; (4) AWDC Q1 2026 figures showing rough-diamond trade values down ~27% year-on-year; and (5) Edahn Golan reports showing lab-grown wholesale prices down another 14% in Q1 2026.
+Five distinct news events together reshape the market: (1) De Beers announcing the closure of Lightbox Jewelry in May 2025 after lab-grown wholesale prices fell ~90% from launch; (2) GIA moving lab-grown diamonds off the D-Z / FL-I3 grading scale onto a two-tier Premium / Standard system from October 2025; (3) Anglo American's 2024 strategic update setting out plans to separate or divest De Beers; (4) Q1 2026 Antwerp figures showing rough-diamond prices down ~27% year-on-year, from $99 to $72 per carat, even as trade volumes rose about 20%; and (5) Edahn Golan reports showing lab-grown wholesale prices down another 14% in Q1 2026.

 Why did De Beers close Lightbox?